ucldc/ucldc-docs/docs/registry/start.md

 2. The Collection Administrator notifies the CDL about which collection(s) should be harvested, and out of which platform.
 (Please note that this includes collections which are hosted in the UCLDC Shared DAMS.)
 At this time, we request simply that the Collection Administrator [send us an email notification](mailto:ucldc@ucop.edu).

 3. CDL works with the Collection Administrator to establish the collection in the [Collection Registry](http://registry.cdlib.org).
 This includes basic information about the collection that will be used within the UCLDC public interface (e.g., title, description), as well as key information such as the method for harvesting the metadata.

-<div class="note"><p>The Collection Registry is an interface for content owners to define harvest targets for digital collections and to apply standardized information about campuses, institutions, and collections.
-Eventually, it may also support digital collection development and staging processes.</p></div>

 ##Avoiding redundant harvest
 We are aware that some collections reside on multiple platforms.
 Most commonly, collections reside in both the OAC/Calisphere METS repository (which we are harvesting in its entirety) as well either the UCLDC Shared DAMS or a locally-managed solution.